aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

    Replace `your-route53-hosted-zone-domain-name` and `your-route53-hosted-zone-id` with your actual Amazon Route 53 Hosted Zone name and ID.

 7. **Ensure Docker is Running**
-   - Verify [Docker](https://docs.docker.com/get-docker/) is installed and running on your local machine:
+   - Verify [Docker](https://docs.docker.com/get-docker/) is installed and running on your local machine.
+On Windows, ensure you are running Linux containers:
      ```bash
      docker info
      ```